patricklam/plam.new-webpage/content/post/20231008-book-review-wellingtons-railways.md

 and I guess many other countries, were quite isolated 150 years ago) until 1920; refinements from 1920 to 1970; and the changes from 1970 to 2010.
+Wellington rail did manage to mostly hang on through the global Reagan-Thatcher neoliberal era.
+It has relatively recently gotten through to Waikanae and perhaps will reach Levin.

+The
-Wellington rail did manage to mostly hang on through the global Reagan-Thatcher neoliberal era, until a recent expansion.
-The tramways didn't make it, though, and it actually is kind of hard to get from one end of central Wellington to the other end by bicycle or transit.
+tramways didn't make it through that era, though, and it actually is kind of hard to get from one end of central Wellington to the other end by bicycle or transit.
 A good LRT would help with that; Let's Get Wellington Moving is also going to work on that even without the LRT, though I wonder how